What is Crime Free Multi-Housing (CFMH)?

 Points to Consider

-- Property damage arising from abuse, retaliation, or neglect; property damage from police raids
+- Property damage arising from abuse, retaliation, or neglect; any damage as a result of illegal activity.

-- Fear and frustration when dealing with dangerous and threatening tenants
+- Fear and frustration when dealing with tenants invovled in illegal activity.

 The Crime Free Multi-Housing Program was designed to help tenants, owners, and the managers of rental property keep drugs and other illegal activity off their property.

 This program is honest and direct.
 It is solution oriented.
-It is designed to be easy, yet very effective in reducing the incident of crime in rental property.
+It is designed to be easy, yet very effective in reducing the instances of crime in rental property.